People sitting at table with computer and paper

 Where do I get support or help if I’m experiencing financial hardship?

-When unexpected events or unforeseen changes impact cashflow, you can seek relief from your payment obligations while you get your business back up and running.
+When unexpected events impact cashflow, you can seek relief from your payment obligations while you look after your business.

 Here are some steps you can take if you're experiencing financial hardship, as well as answers to other questions you may be asking.